-With Windows 10 Insider Preview Build 17733, Windows Insiders will be able to see the latest UI design for Dark Theme in File Explorer by going to Settings > Personalization > Colors and select the “Dark” option under the “Choose your app mode” section.
+We’re excited to announce that File Explorer will now support dark mode in the next major release of Windows.
+With Windows 10 Insider Preview Build 17733, Windows Insiders can see the latest design for dark mode by going to Settings > Personalization > Colors and selecting the Dark option under the Choose your app mode section.

 So how has dark mode gotten to where it’s at now, and how are Windows Insiders helping us determine what’s next?
 Let’s take a look!

 Adding dark mode to File Explorer has been a top request from Insiders.
 Some of you prefer dark mode since it can be easy on the eyes.
 Others simply like the fresh, new look.
 But while dark mode has been available in Windows for some time, it hasn’t be available in File Explorer, until now.

 Why did it take us some time to get it applied in File Explorer?
 Compared to more modern parts of Windows, File Explorer was harder to change quickly.
 While dark mode can be applied to many modern components in Windows quite easily, File Explorer contains some legacy user interface frameworks, which don’t plug into that infrastructure automatically.
 We had to literally break new ground to bring dark mode to these parts of File Explorer.

 We also were careful to only change File Explorer and the Common File Dialog and not change common controls, which could break a lot of app experiences, like making dark text in an app unreadable.

 One additional challenge was getting this work prioritized along with improvements going into RS5.
 Because of your feedback as Windows Insiders, we knew this works was important to you and that it was time to deliver.
 And management agreed with us!